google/xsecurelock/README.md

 the screen saver is active - otherwise previous screen content may show up for a short time after wakeup!

+NOTE: When using `xss-lock`, it's recommended to not launch `xsecurelock` directly for manual locking, but to manually lock using `xset s activate`.
+This ensures that `xss-lock` knows about the locking state and won't try again, which would spam the X11 error log.

 WARNING: Never rely on automatic locking for security, for the following
 reasons: